-- If your child can’t tie laces, and the school allows, let them wear Velcro shoes otherwise they’ll always be tripping up and frustrating teachers who have to tie them 8 times a day.
+If your child can’t tie laces, and the school allows, let them wear Velcro shoes otherwise they’ll always be tripping up and frustrating teachers who have to tie them eight times a day.

-- Get into habit of looking for second-hand uniforms items, even a few years in advance, on local Facebook groups.
+Get into the habit of looking for second-hand uniforms items, even a few years in advance, on local Facebook groups.
 This can save you a stack of money.

-- Put a wet sponge in a Ziploc bag and it acts as a non-leaking cooler, afterward it can clean sticky fingers.
-You can also freeze yoghurt and drinks and put in lunch to act as cooler.
+Put a wet sponge in a Ziploc bag, and it acts as a non-leaking cooler.
+Afterward it can clean sticky fingers.
+You can also freeze yoghurt and drinks and put them in lunch to serve as cooler.

-- Have a space in pantry for all the plastic containers you use for packing school food, make sure when they are stored you’ve already found their lid!
+Have a space in the pantry for all the plastic containers you use for packing school food; make sure when they are stored, you’ve already found their lid!

-- There’s very few drink bottles that don’t leak, but try ones that have a lid over the spout such as the Ecococoon ones.
-They’re stainless, keep water cold all day, are sturdy and you can buy replacement parts.
+There are very few drink bottles that don’t leak but try ones that have a lid over the spout, such as the Ecococoon ones.
+They’re stainless, keep water cold all day, are sturdy, and you can buy replacement parts.
 If your child loses things easily, stick to cheaper throwaway ones.

-- Make most of their lunch night before to save stress as you try to get ready for school, work or your workout.
-Have a designated area in fridge for pre-packed items you can add to their lunchboxes in the morning.
+Make most of their lunch the night before to save stress as you try to get ready for school, work or your workout.
+Have a designated area in the fridge for pre-packed items you can add to their lunchboxes in the morning.

 Books and stationery

-- Use school lists as a guide, only get the hard-to-find items such as text books sent to you.
-Then take your list to Office Works and get them to fill it or do it yourself, kid free if possible.
-Name all items so at the end of the year you’re not buying another calculator, pair of scissors or library bag.
+Use school lists as a guide; only get the hard-to-find items, such as textbooks sent to you.
+Then take your list to Office Works and get them to fill it or do it yourself, kid-free if possible.
+Name all items so that at the end of the year, you’re not buying another calculator, pair of scissors or library bag.

-- If contact isn’t your thing buy book covers instead.
-But don’t forget to sticky tape them to the book otherwise they easily fall off.
-They are reusable year after year and not stressful to adhere!
+If contact isn’t your thing, buy book covers instead.
+They are reusable year after year and not stressful to adhere to!
+But don’t forget to sticky tape them to the book; otherwise, they easily fall off.

 Every day organisational tips

-- Avoid giving any screen time in morning until your child is school ready, it’s also a good incentive to get them to get moving!
+Avoid giving any screen time in the morning until your child is school ready; it’s also an excellent incentive to get them to get moving!

-- Get a calendar where you write all activities on, colour code for each child and make it visible to everyone.
+Get a calendar where you write all activities in colour code for each child and make it visible to everyone.
 Write down upcoming events as soon as you’re aware of them.